coke6162/B2_SINE_enhancers/orthology_analysis/README.md

 Accession numbers and corresponding sample names are provided in [sample_names.txt](https://github.com/coke6162/B2_SINE_enhancers/blob/main/orthology_analysis/sample_names.txt).
 These scripts assume that all samples are named as described in [sample_names.txt](https://github.com/coke6162/B2_SINE_enhancers/blob/main/orthology_analysis/sample_names.txt).
 Samples may be downloaded from SRA using the provided SRR IDs using sra-tools (script not provided).
 For simplicity all input and output files are written to the same directory.

-The purpose of this analysis is to determine whether B2_Mm2 shows evidence of broadly shaping mouse innate immunity by defining mouse-specific ISGs with a predicted B2_Mm2-derived enhancer.
+Note that sample_names.txt references only the files used for subsequent orthology analyses [Qiao et al. Cell Rep (2016)](https://www.ncbi.nlm.nih.gov/pubmed/27653678) (GSE84691).
+For the DESeq2 analysis using data from [McCann et al. Blood Adv (2022)](https://pubmed.ncbi.nlm.nih.gov/35500221/) (GSE176562; all UT & IFNG replicates included), the same pipeline was used but modified for stranded paired-end data.

 First, we re-analyzed publicly available RNA-seq data from human, IFNG-stimulated CD14+ monocytes to identify human ISGs.
-Note that, although classified as paired-end, these data when downloaded from SRA result in empty "R2" files (which can be confirmed by navigating to the samples on SRA).
+Note that, although classified as paired-end, these data when downloaded from SRA result in empty The purpose of this analysis is to determine whether B2_Mm2 shows evidence of broadly shaping mouse innate immunity by defining mouse-specific ISGs with a predicted B2_Mm2-derived enhancer.
+"R2" files (which can be confirmed by navigating to the samples on SRA).
 For this analysis these were deleted, and "R1" files were used as single-end data.
 Workflow:
 1. [bbduk.sbatch](https://github.com/coke6162/B2_SINE_enhancers/blob/main/orthology_analysis/bbduk.sbatch)
 2. [fastqc.sbatch](https://github.com/coke6162/B2_SINE_enhancers/blob/main/orthology_analysis/fastqc.sbatch)
 3. [multiqc.sbatch](https://github.com/coke6162/B2_SINE_enhancers/blob/main/orthology_analysis/multiqc.sbatch)